Software

 A full list of obsolete devices is available in this Apple support site article: https://support.apple.com/en-au/HT201624

-The following models (including any older models) have an obsolete date of September 2022 and should be replaced before this time.
+The following models, including any older models, which are unable to run macOS 13 Ventura, will become obsolete in late 2024 and should be replaced before this time.
 After this date, these computers will be subject to restricted or disabled network and service access.

 • Windows